 A lioness also has a significant and compelling role in nature.
 Nearly all of the female lions in a pride are related and stay within the pride their entire life.
 The lionesses usually group together and do most of the hunting and rearing of the cubs.

 When it’s time to give birth, a lioness goes off by herself and delivers her cubs (usually one to four cubs) in a dense cover.
-She hides them up to two months before introducing them to the pride.
+She hides them for up to two months before introducing them to the pride.

 Lion cubs wean within ten months and eat meat by three months of age.
 By two years of age, their hunting skills are fully developed.

-Male cubs manes start to grow somewhere between the age of one and two years.
+Male cub’s manes start to grow somewhere between the age of one and two years.
 This change signals the onset of sexual maturity which eventually leads to eviction from the pride by the adult male lions.

-A lion cub is fully grown and ready to obtain a pride of their own by four years of age.
+A lion cub is fully grown and ready to obtain a pride of its own by four years of age.
 In order to do so, they’ll have to drive out lions that are already part of a pride that they wish to take over.
-Winning means new leadership of the pride and immediate focus on reproduction.
+Winning means new leadership of the pride and an immediate focus on reproduction.

 Lion King Pancakes